-There are many different pieces to consider when you are looking for a place to live off campus.
-OCSL encourages students to live off campus who are ready to become fully engaged in the off campus community, including but not limited to being able to independently find an off campus home.
+There are many different pieces to consider when you are looking for a place to live off of the Loyola Marymount University campus.
+OCSL encourages LMU students to live off campus when they are ready to become fully engaged in the off-campus community, including but not limited to, being able to independently find an off campus home.
 While OCSL does not endorse any of the following websites, examples of helpful resources include:

 Weighing your different housing options can be a difficult task.
 Here are some details to keep in mind while hunting for housing.

 Take time to determine all the expenses associated with living in a certain location.
 These could include:

 Pay special attention to utilities.
 Examples of utility costs include electricity, water, trash, gas, landscaping services, and internet.
 Often, these costs are not included with rent and will vary from month to month.
 Use of air-conditioning can also have a big impact on utility costs.
 Having a roommate to split costs with can save money.